percona/community/content/blog/2023/2023-03-17-simple-web-app-docker-compose-nginx-php-mongodb.md

 In my opinion, it was simple.
 All the source code you can see and use from my [GitHub](https://github.com/dbazhenov/nginx-php-mongodb-docker-compose)

 To summarize:
-1. We have now installed standalone MongoDB using Docker-compose locally.
+1. We have now installed standalone [Percona Server for MongoDB](https://www.percona.com/software/mongodb/percona-server-for-mongodb?utm_source=percona-community&utm_medium=blog&utm_campaign=daniil) using Docker-compose locally.
 However, it is recommended to use ReplicaSet with at least one node for production.
 We will definitely try this on a separate server using AWS as an example.
 2. For production applications, it is recommended to use ReplicaSet with several nodes.
 We will definitely do that too.
 3. We will install PMM to monitor database, see how our script loads the database, and see database queries with QAN and other PMM features.